Ver en Español

 • Communicate with the other parent.
 It’s important to communicate with the other parent and reach an agreement before going to court.
 If the other parent agrees to the move, you can create a parenting plan outlining custody and visitation terms.
 If the other parent disagrees, you must go to court and ask a judge to decide.

 • Hire an experienced family law attorney.
-Going to court without an experienced Miami family law attorney can be risky.
+Going to court without an experienced Florida family law attorney can be risky.
 An attorney can help you navigate the legal system and present your case in the best possible light.
 They can also help you understand your rights and obligations under the law.

 • Be prepared to show that the move is in the child’s best interests.
 When making a relocation request, it’s important to show that the move is in the child’s best interests.
 This may involve presenting evidence such as job offers, school enrollments, and housing arrangements.